iamprecieee/scissor-app/README.md

 ## Usage

-To run the server, use the following command in the root directory:
+### To run the server, use the following command in the root directory:

 *flask run*

+### To initialize the migrations for the first time, run:

+*flask db init*

+This will create the migrations folder and the necessary configuration files inside it.

+### To generate a migration script after modifying the database models, use:

+*flask db migrate -m "message"*

+Where "message" is a brief description of the changes made.

+### Finally, to apply the migrations to the database, use:

+*flask db upgrade*